espruino/EspruinoDocs/Modules.md

 ##### Load Module from NPM

 If you activate this option in Web IDE, you can load modules from the NPM repository.
+Right now it:

-Right now you can only load the latest version there.
+* only loads the latest version there.
+* only works if the module contains a single file.
+* can cause some confusion with Espruino's modules, for instance [clock](http://www.espruino.com/clock).

 For example using ```require("async");``` will make the Web IDE loading the tar.gz file (with automatic extraction) of the module from [http://registry.npmjs.org/async](http://registry.npmjs.org/async).

 ##### Load Module from local folder

 If you are using a local project folder, the Web IDE will automatically create an empty modules folder inside.
-Put a module there and you can load it with ```require("myCustomModule")```.
+Put a module there and you can load it with ```require("myCustomModule");```.

 With default Web IDE configuration, it will look for modules following this order: